aws-samples/dynamic-sagemaker-pipelines-framework/README.md

             * **[s3BucketName](https://github.com/aws-samples/dynamic-model-training-with-amazon-sagemaker-pipelines/blob/main/framework/transform/transform_service.py#L132)**: s3 bucket for the results of the batch transform job.
 Also used to stage local input files pointed in _fileName_
             * **[inputBucketPrefix](https://github.com/aws-samples/dynamic-model-training-with-amazon-sagemaker-pipelines/blob/main/framework/transform/transform_service.py#L131)**: an s3 bucket prefix appended to _s3BucketName_ used for results of the batch transform job.
 Also used to stage local input files pointed in _fileName_
-            * dataFiles loaded on conatiner are managed by the model server(e.x [tensorflow serving](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/deploying_tensorflow_serving.html#)) implemented, serving logic for the machine learning framwork(e.x tensorflow), and [transform workflow](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html) [guided](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html#batch-transform-large-datasets) by the parameters used. <font size="1"> **NOTE:** only one channel and in that one dataFile allowed for Transform step </font>
+            * dataFiles loaded on container are managed by the model server(e.x [tensorflow serving](https://sagemaker.readthedocs.io/en/stable/frameworks/tensorflow/deploying_tensorflow_serving.html#)) implemented, serving logic for the machine learning framework(e.x tensorflow), and [transform workflow](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html) [guided](https://docs.aws.amazon.com/sagemaker/latest/dg/batch-transform.html#batch-transform-large-datasets) by the parameters used. <font size="1"> **NOTE:** only one channel and in that one dataFile allowed for Transform step </font>

         * **[evaluate](https://sagemaker.readthedocs.io/en/stable/amazon_sagemaker_model_building_pipeline.html#property-file)**: Used by the register step to augment model trained with any details coming out the JSON generated by this step. evaluate step is a processing job with additional parameters.
             * **[Parameters](https://sagemaker.readthedocs.io/en/stable/api/inference/model_monitor.html#sagemaker.model_metrics.ModelMetrics)**